 Relocating with your child away from the other parent can be considered as a way to reduce the conflict in high conflict custody cases.
 Child relocation can often by itself lead to increased conflict in custody cases, as one parent moving with the child across the country is life changing for everyone involved.
 Learn more about child relocation and how our high conflict custody attorney can help here.

 Could Child Therapy Help my Child in High Conflict Custody?

 Child counselors or therapists should be made available to children who are in high conflict custody.
 However, when major decision making is joint or shared by the parents, each parent must agree to enroll the child in counseling.
 When a child needs counseling because of the high conflict between their parents or for other reasons both parent should agree and enroll the child with a professional.
 However, when one parent denies enrolling the child in counseling when counseling is needed then modifying from joint decision making to sole decision making should be considered.

 Can a Family Law Attorney Help my High Conflict Custody Case?

 If you find yourself and your children involved in a high conflict custody dispute, you should consider taking action quickly, before your children suffer any more.
 Contact one of our high conflict custody attorneys and learn how we can help reduce and manage the conflict.

-Contact Cossitt Family Law today for a free consultation about high conflict custody!
+Contact Cossitt Family Law today for a consultation about high conflict custody!